Verbs that relate to activity or charge are called dynamic verbs.

 English Grammar in Use (ELT G 0052)

-You have read this article Dynamic Verbs with the title Dynamic Verbs.
-You can bookmark this page URL https://apostolosmakrides.blogspot.com/2010/06/dynamic-verbs.html.
+with the title Dynamic Verbs.
+You can bookmark this page URL http://apostolosmakrides.blogspot.com/2010/06/dynamic-verbs.html.
 Thanks!